Tufts-Computational-Biology-Club/website/README.md

 The homepage loads these files client-side.
 If both HTML and Markdown exist for a section, HTML is preferred for `resources`; others prefer Markdown but will fall back to HTML if present.

 Local preview
-- Recommended: `python3 -m http.server` then open http://localhost:8000/website/
+- Recommended: `python3 -m http.server` then open http://localhost:8000/
-- Or `npx serve website --listen 8000`

 Styling
 - Tweak colors/spacing in `styles.css`.
 Minimal, accessible defaults.